 A refund will only be payable if the decrease in our costs exceeds 2% of the total cost of your holiday as set out above.
 Where a refund is due, we will pay you the full amount of the decrease in our costs.

 We promise not to levy a surcharge within 30 days of departure.
 No refund will be payable during this period either.
-The prices shown on our website are calculated based on currency exchange rates as of 18 April 2017 (GB Pound to US$1.20, Euro 1.10, Thai Baht 45.00)
+The prices shown on our website are calculated based on currency exchange rates as of 1 June 2019 (GB Pound Euro 1.10)

 We believe that it is essential to take out comprehensive travel insurance when you go on holiday and we strongly recommend that to do so is in your interests and those of your family.
 We also ask that you provide us with the details of your insurer, the policy number and the emergency contact details to assist you in the event of an accident or emergency abroad.
 It will be necessary for you to comply with the requirements of the policy in the event of a potential claim; e.g. reporting a theft to the local police.
 Please read your policy details carefully and take them with you on holiday.
 It is your responsibility to ensure that the insurance cover you purchase is suitable and adequate for your particular needs.
 We do not check alternative insurance policies.